Louiscrrn/applied-biostatistics-psoriasis-detection/README.md

 # Applied Biostatistics – Psoriasis Detection

 This project explores the use of logistic regression for detecting psoriasis based on clinical and histopathological features.
-It was conducted as part of an applied biostatistics assignment.
+It was conducted as part of an applied biostatistics assignment during spring semester 2024.

 ## 🗂 Project Structure